Fishers Island, New York: Government

-In 2004, two officials in the Southhold government were from Fishers Island.
-Clavin said Fishers Island residents felt this was inadequate and that the removal of a Fishers Island resident from the Southhold zoning board of appeals led to calls for secession from New York and incorporation into Connecticut.
+In 2004, two officials in the Southold government were from Fishers Island.
+Clavin said Fishers Island residents felt this was inadequate and that the removal of a Fishers Island resident from the Southold zoning board of appeals led to calls for secession from New York and incorporation into Connecticut.

 Education

 Fishers Island Union Free School District is located at 19 Greenwood Road and consists of one school that serves 68 students in grades PK through 12.
 In 2014, the district spent $36,811 per pupil.
 The district spends 71% on instruction, and 29% on support services.
 The district's student-teacher ratio is five students for every full-time equivalent teacher.